|Bastyr/NIAOM Alumni||$ 315.00|

 Continuing Education Units (CEUs, PDAs, CMEs, CPEUs):

-CEUs available for NDs in all states that license NDs, including CA & OR
+CEUs approved for NDs in all states that license NDs, including CA & OR

 CEUs available for ARNPs and RNs licensed in WA